lounerios/omega/README.md

 ## Description
 A command line tool to manage containers.
 The omega builds, runs, validates and monitors a list of containers.
+It uses the local docker engine.
+But easily you can change it to a remote host with environmental variable DOCKER_HOST.

 ## Implementation
 I used the Go language to develop the tool.